smillaedler/dropbox-js/guides/auth_drivers.md

 # Authentication Drivers

-This document explains the structure and functionality of a `dropbox.js` OAuth driver, and is intended to help the development of custom OAuth drivers.
+This document explains the structure and functionality of a `dropbox.js` auth driver, and is intended to help the development of custom auth drivers.
-[builtin_drivers.md](The built-in OAuth drivers) are a good starting point for new implementations.
+[builtin_drivers.md](The built-in auth drivers) are a good starting point for new implementations.